luis-godinez/golf-analytics/README.md

 - Supports club type toggles.
 - Use the **arrow keys** (← and →) to quickly switch between sessions.

-### 3. Progression View
+### 4. Session Data View
-- Stacked area charts of performance metrics (Carry Distance, Launch Angle, Spin, etc.).
+- Table of all shot data
-- Visualizes shot trends over time per club type across sessions.
+- (Coming Soon) Average of all data fields per club type

 ## Screenshots